PyBioProx/PyBioProx/paper/main.md

 # Title

-A distance-based image analysis tool and novel distance metrics to describe the spatial distributions of fluorescent objects in microscopy images
+PyDist: Distance-based Image Analysis in Python and Perimeter Distance Measurements to Describe the Spatial Distributions of Fluorescent Objects.

 # Introduction